SAIC/TheArtOfDataVisualization2014/terms.md

 - Ideology
     - [Unknown, Knowns](http://www.youtube.com/watch?v=GiPe1OiKQuk)
     - "Unthinking" (Too broad for Alan)
-    - Something that is assumed before the disccusion begins
+    - Something that is assumed before the discussion begins

 - Entropy
     - The 2nd law of thermodynamics